CaitlinBirenbaum/PassswordProject/README.md

 This week's project involved us modifying starter code to create a unique password generator.
 It involved using mostly javascript to prompt the user to select criteria for their own unique password.
+Screenshot of completed project was placed in assets folder as I was unable to link it directly to the readme file.